 While viewing any work of art such as a drawing, installation, manuscript, painting, photograph, sculpture, textile, video, or any other form of art, ask yourself if the work can retain its dynamism and vitality without the color elements.

-If you plan to extend your research incorporating magazine and journal articles use the sites listed under Articles & Databases via Artists Studios Resources that also provides listings of exhibitions, fellowships, grants, jobs, residencies and other opportunities as well as access to virtual libraries and museums and podcasts with emerging and renowned critics, curators and practitioners via Web Resources tab.
+If you plan to extend your research incorporating magazine and journal articles use the sites listed under Articles & Databases via Artists Studios Resources that also provides listings of exhibitions, fellowships, grants, jobs, residencies and other opportunities as well as access to virtual libraries, museums and podcasts with emerging and renowned critics, curators and practitioners via Web Resources and Interviews & Podcasts tabs.

 "The kingdom of colors has within it multidimensional possibilities only partly to be reduced to simple order.
 Each individual color is a universe in itself." –Johannes Itten, The Art of Color (New York: Reinhold Publishing Corporation, 1961), p.
 117.